Meet Our Team

 Renée Leverette currently resides in Wilmington, Delaware.
 She is the mother of an amazing 16 year old boy.
 She is a practicing attorney who received her law degree from Temple University Beasley School of Law and her undergraduate degree in Philosophy from University of Delaware.
 Renée enjoys spending time with her friends and family, socializing and volunteering with The Junior League of Wilmington, and reading.
 Renée has spent some time with Pacem and thoroughly enjoyed the people and the cause and would love to be a part of it.

-More about Sue
+More about Margaret

 Thea Lopez